 Start by identifying the skills your company needs - both short-term (to meet current goals) and long-term (to stay competitive).
 These skills should directly support your business strategy.

-Example: If your company’s goal is to improve customer experience, critical skills might include “active listening,” “empathy,” and “CRM system knowledge.”
+Example: If your company’s objective is to improve customer experience, critical skills might include “active listening,” “empathy,” and “CRM system knowledge.”

 Make skill progression your main KPI (key performance indicator), so growth becomes measurable and strategic rather than ad hoc.